 - The development is not a common interest development (planned development, condo, etc.);

 - The development is located entirely within the limits of an incorporated city; and

 For a quick guide to understanding when you NEED a Public Report, click HERE.

 Even if you don’t NEED a public report, you may still WANT one… and here are a few reasons why:

-If your development includes a maintenance association (AKA: an HOA that doesn’t meet the definition per CA Civil Code 4100), we would recommend getting a Standard Subdivision Public Report AND obtaining a Budget that meets the BRE requirements, drafted by an independent third party company.
+If your development includes a maintenance association (AKA: an HOA that doesn’t meet the definition per CA Civil Code 4100), we would recommend getting a Standard Subdivision Public Report AND obtaining a budget that meets the DRE requirements, drafted by an independent third-party company.

 Working with attorneys, consultants, and state agencies should not discourage you from obtaining a public report, either.
 A developer can never go wrong by making sure all i’s are dotted, and t’s are crossed.
-A good BRE Consultant will do all of the heavy lifting for you.
+A good DRE consultant will do all of the heavy lifting for you.

-If it’s time you’re worried about, California Builder Services can usually obtain a Standard Public Report in 2 to 4 months compared to a possible 6 to 9 months that it might take for a common interest development.
+If it’s time you’re worried about, California Builder Services can usually obtain a Standard Public Report in two to four months compared to a possible six to nine months it might take for a common-interest development.
 Don’t let a lack of time dissuade you from getting your Public Report completed as soon as possible.